naksyn/PythonMemoryModule/README.md

 # What is it

 PythonMemoryModule is a Python ctypes porting of the [MemoryModule](https://www.joachim-bauch.de/tutorials/loading-a-dll-from-memory/) technique originally published by [Joachim Bauch](https://github.com/fancycode/MemoryModule).
-It can load a dll using Python without requiring the use of an external library (pyd).
+It can load a dll or unmanaged exe using Python without requiring the use of an external library (pyd).
 It leverages [pefile](https://github.com/erocarrera/pefile) to parse PE headers and ctypes.

-The tool was originally thought to be used as a [Pyramid](https://github.com/naksyn/Pyramid/) module to provide evasion against AV/EDR by loading dll payloads in python.exe entirely from memory, however other use-cases are possible (IP protection, pyds in-memory loading, spinoffs for other stealthier techniques) so I decided to create a dedicated repo.
+The tool was originally thought to be used as a [Pyramid](https://github.com/naksyn/Pyramid/) module to provide evasion against AV/EDR by loading dll/exe payloads in python.exe entirely from memory, however other use-cases are possible (IP protection, pyds in-memory loading, spinoffs for other stealthier techniques) so I decided to create a dedicated repo.

 # Why it can be useful